 Federate a server

-When you federate a server, authorization to access the services delegates to the portal.
+When you federate a server, access and authorization to server resources are controlled by the portal.
 This means the following occur:

 Designate a hosting server